DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-09-12-emailing-providers-to-let-them-know-study-sites-is-no-longer-mandatory.md

 # Get help

-If you have any questions or need help publishing courses, contact us at becomingateacher@digital.education.gov.uk.
+If you have any questions or need help publishing courses, contact us at <becomingateacher@digital.education.gov.uk>.

 "